exercism/raku/exercises/space-age/README.md

 ## Running the tests

+There is a test suite and module included with the exercise.
+The test suite (a file with the extension `.t`) will attempt to run routines from the module (a file with the extension `.pm6`).
-There is a test script included with the exercise; a file with the extension `.t`.
-You can run the test script for the exercise by executing the command `prove . --exec=perl6` in the exercise directory.
+Add/modify routines in the module so that the tests will pass!
+You can view the test data by executing the command `perl6 --doc *.t` (\* being the name of the test suite), and run the test suite for the exercise by executing the command `prove . --exec=perl6` in the exercise directory.
 You can also add the `-v` flag e.g. `prove . --exec=perl6 -v` to display all tests, including any optional tests marked as 'TODO'.

 ## Source